google/trillian/docs/storage/commit_log/commit_log_based_storage_design.md

-Log frontends may attempt to de-duplicate incoming leaves by consulting the local storage DB using the identity hash (and/or e.g. using a per-instance LRU cache, but this will always be a "best effort" affair, so the Trillian APIs must not assume that duplicates are impossible, even though in practice, when using other storage implementations, they may well be so currently.
+Log frontends may attempt to de-duplicate incoming leaves by consulting the local storage DB using the identity hash (and/or e.g. using a per-instance LRU cache), but this will always be a "best effort" affair, so the Trillian APIs must not assume that duplicates are impossible, even though in practice, when using other storage implementations, they may well be so currently.